Crissy Rock: Publications

-Rock published her autobiography This Heart Within Me Burns in 2011.
-Ghost written by author Ken Scott, the book was a best-seller in Britain, and Rock went on a book signing tour to promote it.
+Rock published her autobiography, This Heart Within Me Burns, in 2011.
+The book, ghostwritten by author Ken Scott, was a bestseller in Britain, and Rock went on a book signing tour to promote it.
 The sales for the hardback edition hit 35,000, and it was subsequently released in paperback.
-This Heart Within Me Burns was described as 'an inspirational piece of literature'.
+This Heart Within Me Burns was described as "an inspirational piece of literature".

 Encouraged by this success, Rock teamed up with Ken Scott again to pen the first of a series of novels centring on fictional journalist Samantha Kerr.
-The first book, Revenge Is Sweeter Than Flowing Honey was published in February 2014.
+The first book, Revenge Is Sweeter Than Flowing Honey, was published in February 2014.
 Ken Scott has recently written: "Look out for more Sam Kerr in the not too distant future", suggesting that there are more books in the pipeline.